We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 This integrated clinical education course develops student examination, evaluation, and intervention skills during an 8-week mentored clinical experience.
 The student initiates teamwork and communication with patients/clients, family, and other healthcare professionals and begins to appreciate the role of each team member.
 This is an integrated experience that builds on the didactic and psychomotor courses within the curriculum.
 Students begin practice using evidence-based patient management and clinical reasoning skills as an adult learner and a healthcare.
 Course is graded as pass/ fail.
 Prerequisite: Prerequisite: Successful completion of Trimester 3 courses and demonstrated readiness for clinical education (as determined by faculty)

-This course introduces students to the normal and abnormal physiology of aging, and the sociologic and economic consequences on the individual and society.
-Application of the patient management clinical reasoning framework to build on the student’s critical reasoning strategies is integrated through use of clinical cases with focus on managing co-morbidities (e.g., vascular, or visual compromise, falls, depression, etc.) common in the aging adult.
-Advancing use of motivational interviewing skills to enhance patient-centered care will be developed through live and simulated cases.
+This course strengthens the students' understanding of normal and abnormal physiology of aging, and the sociologic and economic consequences on the individual and society.
+Use of clinical cases that focus on prioritization and management of co-morbidities (e.g., vascular, or visual compromise, falls, depression, etc.) common in the aging adult strengthens students' clinical reasoning.
+Advancing patient-centered care and use of motivational interviewing skills is reinforced through live and simulated cases.
 Lab activities develop patient management skills for care of the aging adult across practice settings, and with consideration of relevant educational, social, economic, and cultural patient factors.
 Use of lifelong learning skills is expected.
-Prerequisite: Successful completion of Trimester 4 courses
+Prerequisite: Successful completion of Trimester 4 courses.

 DPTP8720 Pediatric Practice I - 2 s.h.